aakashbehl1994/House-Price-Prediction-Kaggle/README.md

 ### Different Models Used:
 RandomForestRegressor
-RandomForestRegressor(Grid Search)
+Grid Search
 SupportVectorRegressor
-# Currently Adding More models to achive highest accuracy
+# Will add more ML models to achive higher accuracy

 ## References